Global Self-Attention as a Replacement for Graph Convolution: Network Architecture

-We propose a form of positional encoding based on precalculated Singular Value Decomposition of the graph structural matrices.
+While applying the transformer on regularly arranged data such as sequential (e.g., text) and grid-like (e.g., images) data it is customary to use sinusoidal positional encodings introduced by \citet{vaswani2017attention}.
+However, the arbitrary nature of structure in graphs makes it difficult to devise a consistent positional encoding scheme.
+Nonetheless, positional encodings have been used for GNNs to embed global positional information within individual nodes and to distinguish isomorphic nodes and edges \citep{murphy2019relational,srinivasan2019equivalence}.
+Inspired by matrix factorization based node embedding methods for graphs \citep{belkin2001laplacian}, \citet{dwivedi2020benchmarking} proposed to use the $k$ smallest non-trivial eigenvectors of the Laplacian matrix of the graph as positional encodings.
+However, since the Laplacian eigenvectors can be complex-valued for directed graphs, this method is more relevant for undirected graphs which have symmetric Laplacian matrices.
+To remedy this we propose a method, that is more general and applies to all variants of graphs (e.g., directed, weighted).
+We propose a form of positional encoding based on precalculated SVD of the graph structural matrices.
 We use the largest $r$ singular values and corresponding left and right singular vectors to form our positional encodings.
-Primarily, we use the adjacency matrix $\mathbf{A}$ (with self-loops) as the graph structural matrix, but this method can be generalized to any graph structural matrix since the SVD of any real matrix produces real singular values and singular vectors.
+We use the adjacency matrix $\mathbf{A}$ (with self-loops) as the graph structural matrix, but it can be generalized to other structural matrices since the SVD of any real matrix produces real singular values and vectors.